 Mirrors at the BBFC

-that the film would likely receive an 18 rating if it was submitted for a formal classification in its current form.
-The Board cited four violent scenes as being problematic at 15, and we'll be examining these scenes in detail in the following
+BBFC said that the film would likely receive an 18 rating if it was submitted for a formal classification in its current form.
+The Board cited four violent scenes as being problematic at 15, and we'll be examining these scenes in detail in the

-per second using a frame interpolation algorithm.
-On Blu-ray, movies shot on film at 24 frames per second can be encoded in high definition at the same frame rate, so regardless of the country of release, there are no issues like PAL speedup on Blu-ray
+frames per second using a frame interpolation algorithm.
+On Blu-ray, movies shot on film at 24 frames per second can be encoded in high definition at the same frame rate, so regardless of the country of release, there are no issues like PAL

 Hence the misleading 'passed uncut' statement.